jrh-dev/jrh-dev.github.io/_posts/2022-11-03-r_basics_data_processing.md

 c(82,63,86,72,82,88,95,68,81,77,92,69,83,86,86,86,68,87,74,62)
 ```

-To create a c-chart, you will need to calculate;
+To create a c-chart, you will need;

 * the number of attendances
 * the average number of attendances